hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 **Note**: Since the `EmployeeImpl.java` may contain custom code, it's never overwritten.
 The other files are always overwritten to adhere with the latest/current database structure.

-Now all the persistence code is ready to be used.
+At this ponit all the persistence code is ready to be used.

 ## Part 3 &mdash; Writing the Application and Running It